 After you have achieved your optimal tan, preserve that glow by being selective with the products you use on your skin.
 Avoid harsh cleansers and soaps that contain chemicals and dyes, which only breakdown your sunless tan.
 Instead, use a gentle cleanser like Lexli Cleansing Lotion, which can be used on face and body.

 Finally, wear sunscreen daily!
 Just because you have a tan (albeit, a fake one), doesn’t mean you can forego the application of sunscreen.
 We recommend applying a sunscreen with a minimum SPF of 15 like Lexli’s award-winning Sunscreen Spray - perfect for your entire body.
-For your face, consider using a day moisturizer with SPF.
+For your face, consider using a daytime moisturizer that contains sunscreen.